clo2202/bpdts-project/README.md

 The API can be viewed on https://bpdts-test.herokuapp.com/

 ## Getting Started
-Follow these instructions to get the app running locally.
+Follow these instructions to run the application locally.

 ## Step 1 - Clone the repo